 Bovec – Follow the Soča River south of Mangart to reach Bovec.
 A very popular place to do adventure sports (canyoning, white water rafting, hiking, mountain biking, etc.) Check out the local tourism site to learn more.

 Save this map to use it for future reference.

-Pin this article for later or to share with friends.
+Pin this article to Pinterest to save for later or share with friends.